SimonPaske/simon-paske-photography/README.md

 ### Gallery Page

-* The gallery gives possibility to user see my works of different scenarios and genre.
-The page is working fully responsive on eny device.
+* The gallery gives the possibility to users see my works of different scenarios and genres.
+The page is working fully responsive on any device.
-  * For the moment gallery contains 12 pgotographs that can be enlarged.
+  * For the moment gallery contains 12 photographs that can be enlarged.
-* Lightbox feature ensure that user can see favorite images in bigger size.
+* Lightbox feature ensures that users can see favorite images in a bigger size.

 ![Gallery](docs/readme_images/gallery_page.png)